3X3CODE/MainMenuEnhanced/README.md

 > [!IMPORTANT]
 > **This mod is still in BETA** <br>
 > Issues are expected.
 Fixes are coming soon.
+> Any and all feedback is accepted.
+You can DM me on [Discord](https://discord.com/users/1044631490165755914), or create an issue.

 ## Known Issues
 Unity Errors <br>